 While nobody knows for sure what the future will bring when it comes to the financial markets, today's low yields – and the need for the U.S. Federal Reserve to begin increasing interest rates at some point in the not-too-distant future - indicate that bonds are destined to produce lower returns in the years ahead.

 If the next five to ten years indeed usher in an era of low to negative bond market returns, many investors will need to find ways to protect their portfolios from the impact of a downturn.
 With that in mind, here’s a brief guide to provide a hint of what may – and may not – work well if bonds enter a bear market.

 Focus on Short Maturities, Avoid Long-Term Bonds

 Short-term bonds aren’t exciting, and they don’t offer much in the way of yield.
 However, they are also very conservative investments that unlikely to see substantial losses in a bear market.
-In contrast, long-term bonds have much higher interest rate risk than short-term bonds, which means that rising interest rates have the potential to crush their performance results.
+In contrast, long-term bonds have a much higher interest rate risk than short-term bonds, which means that rising interest rates have the potential to crush their performance results.

 Consider this: In the period from May 1 to July 31, 2013, the bond market was hit hard as the yield on the 10-year note soared from 1.64% to 2.59%.
 (Keep in mind, prices and yields move in opposite directions.)
 During that time period, the Vanguard Long-Term Bond ETF (BLV) was hit for a loss of 10.1%, while the Vanguard Intermediate Term Bond ETF (BIV) declined 5.0%.
 In the same time period, however, the Vanguard Short Term Bond ETF (BSV) fell just 0.6%.

-This helps illustrate that while short-term bonds won’t necessarily make you money in a bear market, they are much less likely to suffer significant losses than their longer-term counterparts.
+This helps to illustrate that while short-term bonds won’t necessarily make you money in a bear market, they are much less likely to suffer significant losses than their longer-term counterparts.
 Simply put: if you want to stay safe, stay short.

 Avoid High-Risk Assets